 - All of your data is in one place

 - You have a unified view of the customer

 One common problem with many CRMs is how they treat data related to deal failure.
 Think of all the synonyms for price points: “too expensive,” “competitor was cheaper,” “not ready for investment,” and so forth.
 Your company could have a problem with pricing, but without a uniform standard of quantifying this metric, it might not show up in analytics as the red flag it needs to be.

 If you knew that a common complaint among missed customers was that your offerings are too expensive, maybe you could offer a more modest package or re-evaluate your pricing structure.
 Without that valuable data, you will continue to needlessly lose deals.

-Our sales platform ensures that each sales rep is on the same page, enabling sales teams to create and enforce a standardized set of reasons through custom pipelines, fields and tags.
+Our sales platform ensures that each sales rep is on the same page, enabling sales teams to create and enforce a standardized set of reasons through sales pipeline management.

 Put your sales data to good use

 Based on the above information, ask yourself these questions: Do I have enough data?
 Am I generating it fast enough?
 Am I tracking more than just a handful of metrics?
 Is the data true?
 Is the data useful to our business objectives?